 How to use your card

-You can use your card to access medically necessary state-provided healthcare when you're visiting an EU country.
+You can use your card to access medically necessary state-provided healthcare when you're visiting an EU country or Switzerland.

 Medically necessary healthcare means healthcare that cannot reasonably wait until you come back to the UK.
 Whether treatment is necessary is decided by the healthcare provider in the country you're visiting.